Redocly/redocly-cli/docs/installation.md

 docker pull ghcr.io/redocly/cli
 ```

 To give a Docker container access to your OpenAPI description files, you need to mount the containing directory as a volume.
-Assuming the definition is in the current working directory, the command to use is:
+Assuming the API description is in the current working directory, the command to use is:

 ```shell Example with lint command
 docker run --rm -v $PWD:/spec redocly/cli lint petstore.yaml